Pulverizers

 - Pharmaceutical Application

-- Pharmaceutical product development, for grinding of various medicines into powder form for encapsulation and other applications.
+- Pharmaceutical product development, where medicines and compounds are ground into powder form for encapsulation, formulation, blending, and other processing applications.

 - Construction Use

-- Construction in which stone crushers and concrete pulverizer or crushers are popular for use in the reduction of building materials.
-Loosening, pulverizing, and leveling packed or encrusted soils in preparation for seeding or laying of new sod, making them well suited for use by landscapers, rental yards, construction contractors, and professional turf managers.
+- Construction work in which stone crushers, concrete pulverizers, and related machines are used for reducing building materials, preparing aggregate, and recycling demolition debris.
+They are also used for loosening, pulverizing, and leveling packed or encrusted soils in preparation for seeding or laying new sod, making them useful to landscapers, rental yards, construction contractors, and professional turf managers.

 - Industrial Manufacturing